tpwo/pyzet/docs/tutorial.md

     #tutorial #example-tag
 ```

-Again, you can show it with `pyzet show`:
+Again, you can show it with `pyzet show text`:

-    $ pyzet show
+    $ pyzet show text
     ============================ 20220123233028 ============================
     # This is my second zettel